 Escalating the Situation

-The Central–Mid-Levels escalator system, which opened in 1994, consists of twenty escalators and three moving sidewalks, and measures 800 meters (1/2 mile) in length, making it the longest outdoor covered escalator in the world.
-It takes about twenty minutes to ride the escalators from the bottom to the top (or vice versa), but it takes less than that if you walk while they move, as most people do.
+The Central–Mid-Levels escalator system, which opened in 1993, consists of 18 escalators and three moving sidewalks, and measures 800 meters (1/2 mile) in length, making it the longest outdoor covered escalator in the world.
+It takes about 20 minutes to ride the escalators from the bottom to the top (or vice versa), but it takes less than that if you walk while they move, as most people do.

-The escalators run from 6 a.m. to midnight, descending for the first 4 hours (bringing morning commuters down from upper levels), and then reversing direction around 10:20 a.m. to carry passengers up the hill.
-There are entrances and exits at each street it intersects (14 in total), making it easy to stop at whichever level you choose.
+The escalators run from 6 A.M. to midnight, descending for the first 4 hours (bringing morning commuters down from upper levels), and then reversing direction around 10:00 A.M. to carry passengers up the hill.
+There are entrances and exits at each street it intersects, making it easy to stop at whichever level you choose.

 Up, Up and Hooray